troubleshooting.Rmd

 The NLME Engine installer for Windows will automatically install and configure the following components:

-If you have an existing Phoenix installation, you may receive a message stating that GCC and/or MPICH is already installed and configured on your system.
+If you have an existing Phoenix installation, you may receive a message stating that GCC and/or MPI is already installed and configured on your system.

 If the installer detects that these components are already installed, you will be prompted to skip the installation of these components.